sacred-serpent/nootkit/docs/section-1.md

 ## 1.c.
 Listing, Loading, and Unloading Modules

-Listing modules can be done with `lsmod`, which gets it's info from sysfs' `/sys/module` directory.
+Listing modules can be done with `lsmod`, which gets it's info from sysfs' `/sys/module` directory and from procfs in `/proc/modules`.

 Loading modules can be done either with `modprobe` or `insmod` - `modprobe` being the preferred method for users as it can also look up and load module dependencies, where `insmod` is just a small wrapper to access